 The Interim Disability Assistance (IDA) Program provides temporary financial assistance to those who are unable to work due to a disability and have a high probability of receiving federal Supplemental Security Income (SSI).
 IDA payments are issued until SSI eligibility is approved or denied.

 A person eligible for Interim Disability Assistance must be:

 - Ineligible for TANF because no eligible child lives in the home

 - Awaiting a decision on eligibility for SSI

-- neligible for a category of cash assistance in which there is federal financial participation, except that an individual who has applied for SSI or Social Security Disability Insurance (SSDI) may be eligible during the period that the SSI or SSDI application is being processed.
+- Ineligible for a category of cash assistance in which there is federal financial participation, except that an individual who has applied for SSI may be eligible during the period that the SSI is being processed.

 How Do I Apply?

 Applications for IDA must be submitted in person at designated Economic Security Administration (ESA) Service Centers, using the Combined Application that is used to apply for multiple programs.
 Currently the designated Center is H Street.
 Every applicant has the right to file an application on the same day that he/she contacts the ESA.
 An application is considered to be filed when it is received at the designated ESA Service Center and a face-to-face interview is complete.

 Persons who wish to apply for IDA should report to: 645 H Street, NE Washington, DC 20002.